 Home to the Laguna resorts and a couple of other hotels, but Bang Tao village is not close to the beach, so if you stay there you need to drive or take a taxi to find any local life or more dining options.
 The Laguna hotels are some of the best in Phuket.
 There are also some other great hotel options in the area - most are quite expensive resorts, though with late booking you can get a very good deal - see Bang Tao Beach Hotels.

 Was very quiet a few years ago, but has rapidly developed.
-A lot of new hotels over the last few years such as Twin Palms and the new Doubletree Resort, and a lot of condos/villas/apartments on the hillsides near the beach.
-Still, the beachfront is not that busy, and there are loads of small beachside restaurants.
-We like a small one right at the far North end.
+A lot of new hotels over the last few years such as Twin Palms and the new Novotel Resort, and a lot of condos/villas/apartments on the hillsides near the beach.
+Still, the beachfront is not that busy, there used to be a lot of beachfront development, but many places were removed by government order in 2014.
 Surin is just North of Kamala.
-In between you find Laem Singh beach which has been touted as a quiet beach for many years and thus is not any more!
+In between you find Laem Singh beach which has been touted as a quiet beach for many years and thus is not so quiet any more!
 In 1999 when I came here, Laem Sing was very quiet and made a nice getaway from Patong.
 Now, if you want quiet, I think there are better options.
-The black and white photo below was taken at Laem Singh in back in 2000.

 • Surin Beach Hotels

 OK, that’ll do for now.
-I have not even mentioned Mai Khao beach, Naiharn beach, Freedom beach ... but like I say, I’m not really a beach bum!
+I have not even mentioned Mai Khao beach, Naiharn beach, Banana Beach, Freedom beach ...
+I guess some more "beach" blog posts are needed, and I need more spare time for blogging, but like I say, I’m not really a beach bum.
+See you in Phuket!